Introduction

 This mechanism is reinforced by environments that offer clear closure pathways: simplified payments, standard conditions, visible installment options.
 Immediate closure saves mental energy at a critical moment, especially when the environment already demands speed.

-In readers’ everyday lives, this translates into decisions made to “get it out of the way”: paying something so as not to think about it anymore, accepting a term to finalize, buying to solve a need perceived in that moment.
+The pattern is easy to recognize in decisions made to “get it out of the way”: paying something so as not to think about it anymore, accepting a term to finalize, buying to solve a need perceived in that moment.
 This is not uncontrolled impulse, but contextual efficiency.
 Closing the pending issue reduces the sense of disorder and frees attention for other demands, which under pressure is perceived as rational.

 “Small” Choices With Cumulative Effects